-Electricity is simply a form of energy, which means that is can be generated from many different energy sources in nature.
-Electricity is always produced using a generator, which converts mechanical energy into electrical energy.
+Most electricity is produced using a generator, which converts mechanical energy into electrical energy.
 A generator consists of a spinning magnet on a shaft, surrounded by wire (or spinning wire coils surrounded by a magnet); the shaft is connected to a turbine which is powered by whatever energy source is being harnessed.
-When the wires move relative to the magnet, it induces electrical current – a great animation of this can be found here.
+When the wires move relative to the magnet, it induces electrical current.

-There are a variety of energy sources in nature that we use today: power plants can burn coal or gas to create steam which spins turbines, windmills are spun by the wind and generate electricity directly, hydro plants use the energy of flowing water to drive turbines, solar panels use sunlight to generate electric current through the photovoltaic effect – there are a lot of ways to generate power.
+There are a variety of ways to power electricity generators: power plants burn coal or gas to create steam which spins turbines, windmills are spun by the wind and generate electricity directly, hydro plants use the energy of flowing water to drive turbines, solar panels use sunlight to generate electric current through the photovoltaic effect – there are a lot of ways to generate power.

 How is electricity stored and transported?